Last Updated 07/05/2022.

 There are so many things to do in Penang with kids and without, that I doubt you’ll have time to do them all.
 New tourist attractions seem to open almost daily along with the many natural and cultural things to do.
-We’ll keep you updated as we head into 2020 and yet another fantastic trip to Penang.
+We’ll keep you updated as we head into 2022 and yet another fantastic trip to Penang.
 If you’re looking for more information on Malaysia with kids you could also check out our complete guide to Kuala Lumpur with kids.
 Our Index of all our Malaysia content is here.
 Enjoy your trip to Malaysia and be certain to investigate the Thaipusam festival.